-Students have the right to grieve perceived unfair, capricious or discriminatory grading, complaints of discrimination and/or harassment, and issues related to ADA accommodations The student has three business days to submit a written grievance statement to the Program Director after the informal resolution process with course faculty has failed or the student has received notification of course failure or dismissal.
+Students have the right to grieve perceived unfair, capricious or discriminatory grading, complaints of discrimination and/or harassment, issues related to ADA accommodations, program dismissal, and disciplinary actions resulting from behavioral issues.
+The student has three business days to submit a written grievance statement to the Program Director after the informal resolution process with course faculty has failed or the student has received notification of course failure or dismissal.
 The Program Director will meet with the student within two weeks of receipt of the written grievance or as soon thereafter as agreed upon by both parties.
 The Program Director after considering the student's grievance will decide based on the nature of the grievance and College policy.